The Time-Dependent Distribution of Optical Polarization Angle Changes in Blazars: Conclusions

 \section{Conclusions}

 We used three seasons of RoboPol optical polarization monitoring data sampled with approximately weekly cadence and one season of daily observations to identify \ac{evpa} rotations in a statistical sample of blazars.
 We showed that the rotation speeds cover a wide range up to $57^\circ/\mathrm{day}$.
 The two different cadences allowed us to test the effects of cadence on the identification of rotations.
-Due to the $180^\circ$ ambiguity the fastest rotations detected require daily or faster cadence and many fast rotations must have passed undetected in the weekly sampled data.
+Due to the $180^\circ$ ambiguity the fastest rotations detected require daily or faster cadence and many fast rotations must have passed undetected in the weekly sampled RoboPol data.
 Furthermore, the definition of a rotation event limits which periods are detected as a rotation.
 The definition explicitly introduced for the weekly sampled data, may need to be revised for better sampled data.

 We studied how strongly the \ac{evpa} varies on different time scales and showed that \ac{evpa} changes may exceed $90^\circ$ on all tested time scales $>1$~day.
 Therefore, the \ac{evpa} measurements may be affected by the $180^\circ$ ambiguity on all time scales $>1$~day.
+Shorter time scales could not be tested with the RoboPol data.
 We introduced a procedure that allowed us to estimate the fraction of data that is expected to exceed $90^\circ$ on different time scales.
-We estimated that $11\%$ of the data sampled with weekly cadence and the majority of the identified rotations are likely affected by the ambiguity.
+We estimated that $11\%$ of the RoboPol data sampled with weekly cadence and the majority of the identified rotations are likely affected by the ambiguity.
 Daily cadence leads to a significant improvement, as only $4\%$ of the data are affected.
+We caution that these results are specific for the studied sample and may differ for other samples of blazars.

 Season~4 of the RoboPol program lasted only about 45~days and did not provide the long-term monitoring data necessary for a revision of the definition of \ac{evpa} rotation events and to establish a large set of reliable rotation events for model testing.
 We clearly need optical monitoring programs of the same scope as RoboPol, but with a cadence significantly faster than 1~day, which requires multiple observing sites.
 For this reason we are now planning a second RoboPol instrument for deployment at a substantially different longitude.